monodesire/finest_vim_utility_functions/README.md

 Function that greps in files for a pattern using the Perl regular expression style.
 The result of the grep ends up in quickfix.

 ### FindFiles()
 Function that find files according to a search pattern given by the user.
+The result of the file search ends up in quickfix.